 Traveler enjoying sunset views from a ferry deck during a sea crossing.

-Fastest ferry from Holyhead to Dublin, Ireland
+Is there a fast ferry from Holyhead to Dublin?

-The fastest ferry from Holyhead in United Kingdom to Dublin in Ireland is , operated by Irish Ferries, with a crossing time of 3h 15min.
+The fastest ferry from Holyhead in United Kingdom to Dublin in Ireland is ULYSSES, operated by Irish Ferries, which crosses the straight in 3h 15min.That said, the average length of the trip across all providers is 3h 26min.

 Are there any night ferries from Holyhead to Dublin, Ireland?